 Why are Phishing Scams so Successful?

 We’re not psychologists, but we do know that phishing scams are a low-tech way to manipulate basic human nature.
 It’s our nature to think we’re smart and can’t be taken advantage of.
-It’s our nature to do our jobs and take care of business, such as accounts payable.
+It’s our nature to do our jobs and take care of business, such as accounts payable – whether we choose to use some form of Accounts Payable Software or otherwise.
 It’s our nature to open emails addressed directly to us.
 The more aware we become of attacks like phishing scams, the more hackers merely adapt their ploys to trick us.

 Plus, it doesn’t help that the nature of email allows anyone to send anything to anyone and there’s no obvious way to tell whether a link or attachment is dangerous without clicking or opening it.
 This works in hackers’ favor since human nature is also to be curious.